saxamaphone69/4chan-x/README.md

     - I moved these to a new file called helpers.ts, which shouldn't have dependencies itself
 - tsconfig.json has `"checkJs": true,`, and a lot of js files report type errors when opened because of unknown properties on objects and reassigning variables with different types.
 These errors don't block the bundle at this moment.
-- the es 2020 target was choses for optional chaining
+- the es 2020 target was chosen for optional chaining
 - @violentmonkey/types was chosen over @types/greasemonkey because @types/greasemonkey only declares the GM object,
   and not GM\_ functions